dsnoeijer/angular/aio/content/guide/upgrade-performance.md

 </code-example>

-This bare minimum `NgModule` imports `BrowserModule`, the module every Angular browser-based app must have.
+This basic `NgModule` imports `BrowserModule`, the module every Angular browser-based app must have.
 It also defines an empty `ngDoBootstrap()` method, to prevent the [Compiler](api/core/Compiler) from returning errors.
-This is necessary because the module will not have a `bootstrap` declaration on its `NgModule` decorator.
+This is necessary because the module is not going to have a `bootstrap` declaration on its `NgModule` decorator.

 <div class="alert is-important">